BrightspaceUI/core/components/backdrop/README.md

 # Backdrops

-The `d2l-backdrop` element displays a semi-transparent backdrop behind a specified sibling target element.
-It also hides elements other than the target from assistive technologies by applying `aria-hidden="true"`.
+Use a backdrop to deemphasize background elements and draw the user's attention to a dialog or other modal content.

 ## Backdrop [d2l-backdrop]